chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 7. Max backward speed of autonomous car: -5 m/s

+8. Initial autonomous car position: (100, 5, 90)

+where (x, y, yaw) is the position and orientation.

 ## Acceleration model

 The acceleration model describes how the autonomous moves in the